Chat

 4chuk

-4chukanswered grow question a year ago
+4chukanswered grow question 2 years ago

 I appreciate your answers, my local grow shop is supposed to be getting cucumeris in today, when I called them a few days ago the salesperson told me that the ones they had seemed to have expired and that they should be getting more in later in the week. @Roberts As immediately as I can. @ernesttwwg I too dislike aphids, but they usually don't come in my home, raspberry bushes though, different story. @Mr_Weeds_Autos Amblyseius cucumeris are what I'll be getting once available. @GrowingGrannie Thank you for all the information, unfortunately ladybugs aren't in season right now so that's not an option, it is handy to know though.
 I prefer not to spray the foliage with anything especially during the flowering phase, just because something is organic doesn't necessarily mean it's safe or healthy.
 There is positive news, I haven't seen any in a couple days, and I've been looking pretty close, still gonna grab the mites though.
 Thanks again, you're all appreciated.